devpi/devpi/doc/adminman/replica.rst

 The devpi-server replication protocol is designed with the following user stories in mind:

-- A user wants to connect to a geographically close devpi-server instance (real-time "replica") and use it instead of the geographically remote master devpi-server instance.
-The real-time replica serves the same indices, releases and documentation that the master provides.
+- A user wants to connect to a geographically close devpi-server instance (real-time "replica") and use it instead of the geographically remote primary devpi-server instance.
+The real-time replica serves the same indices, releases and documentation that the primary provides.

-- A user uploads to the replica server a package, documentation, test result or modifies an index and expects the change to be visible at the master and other replicas.
-The replica will proxy such operations to the master and notify the user of a successful change only after the operation propagated back to the replica.
+- A user uploads to the replica server a package, documentation, test result or modifies an index and expects the change to be visible at the primary and other replicas.
+The replica will proxy such operations to the primary and notify the user of a successful change only after the operation propagated back to the replica.

-- A user can repeat installations against a replica without requiring the master or ``https://pypi.org`` to be online.
-The replica carries all necessary information with itself but it will not allow any modifying operations without connecting to the master.
+- A user can repeat installations against a replica without requiring the primary or ``https://pypi.org`` to be online.
+The replica carries all necessary information with itself but it will not allow any modifying operations without connecting to the primary.

-- A server administrator can start a devpi-server in replicating mode by providing a master URL.
-The node will immediately start with replicating the master information.
-After the initial sync the replica keep a http connection to the master in order to get notified immediately of any changes.
+- A server administrator can start a devpi-server in replicating mode by providing a primary URL.
+The node will immediately start with replicating the primary information.
+After the initial sync the replica keep a http connection to the primary in order to get notified immediately of any changes.